Last Updated on February 1, 2021 by Nancie

 I noticed a male Northern Cardinal sitting in a protected spot on the ground in the wisteria tangle.
 It was late in the day and the wind was picking up.
 Ice that had coated the trees earlier in the day was raining down in big pieces quite dramatically at random intervals.
 So at first I thought he was just hunkering down to stay out of the path of the frozen projectiles.

 I watched him eat a couple bits of snow and then get up and walk to the picnic table area about six feet away to eat safflower.
 He was walking okay but held his wings awkwardly.
 My guess is that maybe a Cooper’s Hawk or neighborhood cats might have attacked him earlier in the day.
-He seemed not able to fly.
+He seemed unable to fly.
 Or it is possible that he was sick and too weak to fly.

 Suddenly, as he ate, another male cardinal rushed him from the side and barrel rolled him right over.
 Cardinals usually get along fairly well in winter.
 With spring approaching though, the males have started to chase each other around the past few days.
 But this is the first time I’ve ever seen one roll another completely over.
 Normally he would have fought back or flown away, but this one picked himself up and quickly retreated to his sheltered spot.